-Emission Inventory Program
+Emission Inventory and Emission Fees

-Each year, the Department conducts an inventory of emissions from major industrial sources and a representative sample of lower emitting, minor industrial sources.
+Each year, the Department conducts an inventory of emissions from major industrial sources and a representative sample of lower-emitting, minor industrial sources.
 Every three years, the Department assists the EPA to prepare a comprehensive national inventory of emissions.
-The emission inventory program also supports the assessment of annual emission fees.
-Major industrial sources of air pollution pay emission fees for each ton of pollutant emitted during the calendar year.
-The maximum emissions for which a fee is assessed is 4000 tons per pollutant.
-For electrical generating facilities with a capacity of between 75 and 115 megawatts, the maximum emissions is 400 tons per pollutant.
-The fees generated are used to support the major industrial source permitting programs.
+The emissions inventory is used to support the planning efforts for national rulemaking and to assess trends in emissions.
+Emission inventories are due on March 31st each year.
+The NDEQ also uses emission inventory to support the assessment of annual emission fees.
+Major sources of air pollution are required to pay emission fees for each ton of pollutant actually emitted during the calendar year.
+The maximum emission for which a fee is assessed is 4,000 tons per pollutant.
+For electrical generating facilities with a capacity of between 75 and 115 megawatts, the maximum emission is 400 tons per pollutant.
+The fees generated are used to support the administration of the permitting program.

 The Department makes every attempt to set the fee rate at the minimal level needed to pay reasonable direct and indirect costs of developing and administering the air quality permit program.
-An analysis detailing how the Department arrived at the fee rate is made available to fee payers and is on the Agency's website.
-The rate for 2009 emissions was \$70 per ton.
+An analysis detailing how the Department arrived at the fee rate is made available to fee payers and is on the NDEQ's website.
+The fee rate is determined in May of each year.
+The rate for 2010 emissions was \$66 per ton, down 5.7% from the 2009 emissions fee of \$70 per ton.